sgotzler/megaText/README.md

 Please note that we will not accept pull requests for the data in this repository.

-If you have corrections, please email them to us at [kn4@andrew.cmu.edu](mailto:kn4@andrew.cmu.edu) and we will forward them to the appropriate department for correction and inclusion in a future release.
+If you have corrections, please email them to us at [kn4@andrew.cmu.edu](mailto:kn4@andrew.cmu.edu) and we will consider suggested corrections for inclusion in a future release.

 ## Attribution